Makester

 Why Use Makester?

-• No need to install anything, unless you want to use the optional Makester subsystems, such as MicroK8s or Minikube.
+- No need to install anything, unless you want to use the optional Makester subsystems, such as MicroK8s or Minikube.
 You will need to install those binaries yourself.

-• Lightweight.
-It's just GNU make.
+- Lightweight.
+It's just GNU

-• Makester does not intend to tell you how you should to things.
-It's just there to help you work common tasks.
-If something you need is missing, then feel free to create a Makefile and share.
+work common and repetitive tasks.
+If something you need is missing, then feel free to add a target

 Where do I start?